 Large orders (over 130 pounds) typically ship via freight carriers.
-Here's what you need to before you receive freight.
+Here's what you need to know before you receive a freight shipment.

-When you create a location, you will enter the receiving hours.
+For each of your delivery locations in Lumi, you should enter the receiving hours.
 Your freight will be booked to fit within these hours.

 Someone must be present to accept a freight order, so it's important that these hours are accurate.
 If you’re not available when the shipment arrives, you are responsible for redelivery charges.